M-Fly-Aero-Design/fs-starter-project/README.md

 - Favorite artist or book or movie (and why).
 No this definitely isn't me looking for free recommendations
 - whatever else you want. it's your PR bro

 Click "Create pull request".
-Then, go to the top right (ish) of the screen and click "Reviewers", then search for my username.
+Then, go to the top right (ish) of the screen and click "Reviewers", then search for my username (elemelonwind).
 Add me as a reviewer.
 Also ping me on slack because I don't trust GitHub notifs

 ![alt text](image-1.png)